J-81/GeneLab_Data_Processing-1/RNAseq/GL-DPPD-7101-D.md

 - `--readFilesCommand` - specifies command needed to interpret input files; the `zcat` option indicates input files are compressed with gzip and zcat will be used to uncompress the gzipped input files
 - `--runThreadN` - indicates the number of threads to be used for STAR alignment and should be set to the number of available cores on the server node
 - `--outSAMtype` - specifies desired output format; the `BAM SortedByCoordinate` options specify that the output file will be sorted by coordinate and be in the bam format
-- `--quantMode` - specifies the type(s) of quantification desired; the `TranscriptomeSAM` option instructs STAR to output a separate sam/bam file containing alignments to the transcriptome
+- `--quantMode` - specifies the type(s) of quantification desired; the `TranscriptomeSAM` option instructs STAR to output a separate sam/bam file containing alignments to the transcriptome and the `GeneCounts` option instructs STAR to output a tab delimited file containing number reads per gene
 - `--outSAMheaderHD` - indicates a header line for the sam/bam file
 - `--outFileNamePrefix` - specifies the path to and prefix for the output file names; for GeneLab the prefix is the sample id
 - `--readFilesIn` - path to input read 1 (forward read) and read 2 (reverse read); for paired-end reads, read 1 and read 2 should be separated by a space; for single-end reads only read 1 should be indicated